 Sych Cant, Llanycefn, Narberth, Pembrokeshire, Wales

-The address ‘Sych Cant’ was close to the address shown on the marriage certificate (Sychbant) that I believe this was the right ‘Martha Lewis’.
+The address ‘Sych Cant’ was the address shown on the marriage certificate so I believe this was the right ‘Martha Lewis’.
 However the head of the household was Evan Lewis born 1791, occupation: Farmer.
 Unfortunately the 1841 Census only recorded the address, first name, last name, sex, age and occupation and the relationship and place of birth were not recorded.
 Also an Evan Lewis is one of the witnesses who signed Thomas and Martha’s marriage cerificate.
-Therefore we must assume that Evan Lewis was not Martha’s father but possibly her uncle and her father David Lewis’ brother.
+Therefore we must assume that Evan Lewis was not Martha’s father but possibly her uncle and her father, David, was Evan Lewis’ brother.

 I then went to the National Library of Wales website to search the Welsh Tithe Maps (1840) to identify the location of the ‘Sych Cant’ farm farmed by Evan Lewis and discovered that the farm is located on the road from Llanycefn to Maenclochog…